On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Introduction

 As we are interested in both the Weisfeiler--Leman dimension and the number of rounds, we introduce the following notation.

-\begin{definition} Let $k \geq 2$ and $r \geq 1$ be integers, and let $J \in \{ I, II, III \}$.
+\begin{definition} Let $k \geq 2$ and $r \geq 0$ be integers, and let $J \in \{ I, II \}$.
 The $(k, r)$-WL Version $J$ algorithm for groups is obtained by running $k$-WL Version $J$ for $r$ rounds.
-Here, the initial coloring counts as the first round. \end{definition}
+Here, the initial coloring counts as the first round ($r = 0$).
+By conventional definition, each of the WL versions distinguish two group at $r = 0$ if and only if the groups do not have the same order. \end{definition}

 We first examine coprime extensions of the form $H \ltimes N$ where $N$ is Abelian.
 When either $H$ is elementary Abelian or $H$ is $O(1)$-generated, Qiao, Sarma, \& Tang \cite{QST11} gave a polynomial-time isomorphism test for these families of groups, using some nontrivial representation theory.
 Here, as a proof of concept that WL can successfully use and parallelize some representation theory (which was not yet considered in \cite{WLGroups, BrachterSchweitzerWLLibrary}), we use WL to improve their result's parallel complexity in the case that $H$ is $O(1)$-generated.
 We remark below about the difficulties in extending WL to handle the case that $H$ is Abelian (without restricting the number of generators).